AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Results

 \subsubsection{How different phases in the cluster core evolve}

-To better understand the evolution of the cluster radial profiles in the central region, we explore the impact of the jet feedback on gas of different phases in the cluster centre ($r\leq 20$~h$^{-1}$~kpc) in more detail in Fig.~\ref{fig:phase_mass_evo}.
-On the left hand side we plot, the evolution of the ISM (left column), warm phase (middle column) and ICM (right column) total mass (top row), mean density (middle row) and mean temperature (bottom row) normalised by either the initial value at $t=0$ (dashed) or the value in the non-jet run at the same time (solid curves).
+We explore the impact of the jet feedback in the cluster centre ($r\leq 20$~h$^{-1}$~kpc) in more detail in Fig.~\ref{fig:phase_mass_evo}.
+On the left-hand side we plot, the evolution of the ISM (left column), warm phase (middle column) and ICM (right column) total mass (top row), mean density (middle row) and mean temperature (bottom row) normalised by either the initial value at $t=0$ (dashed) or the value in the non-jet run at the same time (solid curves).
 The non-jet, low, fiducial and high jet power runs are shown by the black, blue, red and green lines, respectively.
-Additionally, on the right hand side we show column density projections of the central region for all four runs increasing in power from no jets to high power jets from top to bottom, respectively, and evolving in time from left to right.
-Due to the nature of our simulations, which includes processes other than those solely driven by AGN feedback, even the non-jet run (black lines) shows evolution in all of the properties considered, however we see that the jet feedback introduces differences in how these properties evolve.
+Additionally, on the right-hand side, we show column density projections of the central region for all four runs increasing in power from no jets to high power jets from top to bottom, respectively, and evolving in time from left to right.
+Due to the nature of our simulations, which includes processes other than those solely driven by AGN feedback, even the non-jet run (black lines) shows an evolution in all of the properties considered, however, we see that the jet feedback introduces differences in how these properties evolve.